 By Jack R. Nerad, Executive Editorial Director, KBB.com

 Americans have always loved large sedans, and the Chevrolet Impala is one of the most beloved and enduring of those "full-size cars."
-But in the past few years, consumers' desire for more fuel efficiency has chipped away at the size of the large-car segment, helping to send Impala sales downward.
+But in the past few years, consumer desire for more fuel efficiency chipped away at the size of the large-car segment, helping to send Impala sales downward.
 With the introduction of the 2014 edition of the Chevy Impala, the company is out to change all that.
-Impala product planners believe that their newest creation has the prerequisites to get them back in the game, and after driving the Impala extensively, we tend to agree with them.
-So if you're eyeballing a Dodge Charger, Ford Taurus or Toyota Avalon, you owe it to yourself to take a look at the new Impala.
+Impala product planners believe that their newest creation has the prerequisites to get them back in the game, even when fuel economy is a concern thanks to the mild-hybrid Eco model.
+We've driven the new Impala a lot, and if you're eyeballing a Dodge Charger, Ford Taurus or Toyota Avalon, then the Impala should be added to your list.

 If you're looking for a sizable sedan that offers sizable value, the 2014 Chevrolet Impala is perfectly capable of capturing your attention.

-The Chevrolet Impala lacks the performance-oriented powertrain choices of the Ford Taurus and the in-your-face attitude of the Dodge Charger, so if you live on the bleeding-edge, other segment choices might better suit your tastes.
+The Chevrolet Impala lacks the performance-oriented powertrain choices of the Ford Taurus, the in-your-face attitude of the Dodge Charger, or the fuel-sipping full hybrid of the Toyota Avalon.
+If you live on the bleeding-edge, other segment choices might better suit your tastes.

-All-new for the 2014 model year, the Impala is now based on General Motors' international "Epsilon" architecture that offers big gains in the suspension and a stiff-yet-reasonably-light body structure.
-Its wheelbase is a little over an inch longer than the previous edition, and the Chevy design team has penned a very good-looking body – albeit less dramatic than Charger, Chrysler 300, or even Taurus.
+All-new for the 2014 model year, the Impala offers big gains in suspension and a stiff-yet-reasonably-light body structure.
+There's an inch more room between the front and rear wheels, and Chevy's designers penned a very good-looking body, albeit with less drama than the Charger, Chrysler 300, or even Taurus.

 ... seconds is just one indication that the V6-powered Impala feels powerful in any situation.
-A normally aspirated 4-cylinder and a normally aspirated 4-cylinder with eAssist will join the lineup late in the model year, and we have yet to drive examples, but our expectation is the base 4-cylinder will provide adequate acceleration, while the innovative eAssist version that adds power from an electric motor will kick that up a notch.
-No matter what engine you choose, the Impala's power is accompanied by a luxury level of comfort and quiet.
+A normally aspirated 4-cylinder and a 4-cylinder with eAssist joined the lineup after the Impala's initial introduction.
+Both are aimed at fuel economy more than outright performance, and offer significant mpg gains over the V6.
+No matter what engine you choose, the Impala offers luxurious comfort and quiet.
 It uses acoustic glass not only in the windshield but also in the front side windows, and all versions of the Impala have triple door seals.
-The suspension employs Macpherson struts up front and a 4-link rear setup.
+The suspension employs MacPherson struts up front and a 4-link rear setup.
 Rebound springs in the struts give the car an extra level of refinement.
 The electric power steering is quicker than you might expect in a large car.

 Under the supervision of John Cafaro, the Chevy design team has drawn an Impala with a long, long hood, highly sculpted front end and a roof so lengthy you might call it a semi-fastback.
 Chevy pulled out the stops in the front by offering upscale low-profile projector-beam headlights, and the top-of-the-line LTZ trim level has HID headlamps and LED daytime running lights, taking a further step upscale.
 The overwhelming sense in the new Impala is one of contemporary luxury, and that is enhanced by an array of 18-, 19- and 20-inch wheels.
 Though the trunklid is exceptionally short, trunk space has not been compromised, offering a substantial 18.8 cubic feet of cargo space.